GrzegorzRyl/to-do-list/README.md

 # to-do-list
-Pierwsza aplikacja w PHP z wykorzystaniem technologii Bootstrap
+First app in PHP with Bootstrap technology